-Pay attention to the temperature.
+Pay Attention to the Temperature

+The ambient temperature in your bedroom can play a huge role in how well you sleep.
+The National Sleep Foundation estimates that the ideal temperature for sleep is 65 degrees, though everyone is slightly different so one’s temperature needs may vary.

-Make it as dark as possible.
+Make It as Dark as Possible

 The absence of light is crucial for getting proper rest.

 “Exposure to light stimulates a nerve pathway from the retina in the eye to an area of the brain called the hypothalamus.
 There, a special center called the suprachiasmatic nucleus (SCN) initiates signals to other parts of the brain that control hormones, body temperature and other functions that play a role in making us feel sleepy or wide awake.”

-Unexpected noise can interrupt your sleep, so do your best to drown it out.
+Unexpected noise can interrupt sleep, so do your best to drown it out.
 Using a fan or white noise can help mask noises, creating a pleasant background buzz that will aid your rest.

 One way to make this easier is to keep electronics out of your bedroom entirely.
 Store your computer in another room, leave your phone charging in the kitchen and use — gasp! — an old-fashioned analog alarm clock to wake you up.